Critical Event and Business Continuity Policy

 Authorities and responsibilities for business continuity plans

-- The Assistant Vice-Chancellor (Student and Information Services) is responsible for the development and maintenance of a framework for University business continuity that demonstrates the University's potential in terms of readiness, response, recovery and restoration of services during or after a critical event.
+- The Chief Adviser, Student Systems is responsible for the development and maintenance of a framework for University business continuity that demonstrates the University's potential in terms of readiness, response, recovery and restoration of services during or after a critical event.

-- Deans, Directors or equivalent and any other managers identified by the Assistant Vice-Chancellor (Student and Information Services) for this purpose are required to develop, review, maintain, and test business continuity plans and must do so in accordance with the guidelines provided by the Assistant Vice-Chancellor (Student and Information Services) under clause 11.
+- Deans, Directors or equivalent and any other managers identified by the Chief Adviser, Student Systems for this purpose are required to develop, review, maintain, and test business continuity plans and must do so in accordance with the guidelines provided by the Chief Adviser, Student Systems under clause 11.

-- The Assistant Vice-Chancellor (Student and Information Services) is responsible for ensuring:
+- The Chief Adviser, Student Systems is responsible for ensuring:

 - provision of guidelines, training and support for relevant staff in the preparation and monitoring of business continuity plans, and